cycle/docs/relation/many-to-many.md

 ```

 ## Filtering
-Similar to Has Many the entity query can be filtered using `with` method:
+Similar to Has Many the entity query can be filtered using the `with` method:

 ```php
 $users = $orm->getRepository(User::class)